Beyond Brown

 and.w D0,D5

-Again, seemingly more instructions, but less size.
+Again, seemingly more instructions, but less size overall.

 The apparent things to optimise were getting increasingly more difficult to spot.
 Top men from Newline (and the Innovator) were requested for comments, voluntarily of course.